scala/docs.scala-lang/_overviews/scaladoc/generate.md

 This command is harder to operate with more complex projects containing both multiple Scala source files and library dependencies.
 This is why using sbt (see above) is easier and better suited for generating Scaladoc.

-The Scaladoc command exists because it precedied the development of sbt, but also because it is useful to the Scala development team with studying bug reports for Scaladoc.
+The Scaladoc command exists because it preceded the development of sbt, but also because it is useful to the Scala development team with studying bug reports for Scaladoc.

 More information on directly using the Scala commands, like `scaladoc`, is discussed at [your first lines of Scala](https://www.scala-lang.org/documentation/your-first-lines-of-scala.html).